caffeinated/modules/README.md

 ---

 Caffeinated Modules is a simple package to allow the means to seperate your Laravel application out into modules.
+Each module is completely self-contained allowing the ability to simply drop a module in for use.
+Every module has a `module.json` detail file to outline information such as the description, version, author(s), and anything else you'd like to store pertaining to the module at hand.

 Example Folder Structure
 ------------------------